TRMSC/cloud-backup/README.md

 - Autoremove older subdirectories by setting the number individually

 v.1.2
-- Store data directory from by having installed the client
+- Provide a new tool for making all the settings
-- Tool for making all the settings
+- Store files from your cloud by having installed the client
 - Activate or deactivate single backup parts
 - Work with relative paths to avoid relation errors
 - Code cleaning